This document has been prepared in compliance with the Safety Health and Welfare Act 2005.

 10. FIRE PROTECTION

-(b) All fire fighting equipment is regularly tested and serviced by specified contractors.
-In accordance with the recommendation of the appropriate Irish Standard for fire equipment, 20% of extinguishers will be discharged each year and relevant employees trained in the safe use of the equipment.
+- All firefighting equipment is regularly tested and serviced by specified contractors.
+Relevant employees trained in the safe use of the equipment.

 11. FIRE PREVENTION